Hindustan

 The Arabic equivalent of the term is al-Hind.
 Hindustan was also commonly spelt as Hindostan or Hindoostan in English.
+The word was also used in Prakrit and Sanskrit languages widely.

 Etymology

 Hindustan is derived from the Persian word Hindū, which is cognate with the Sanskrit word Sindhu (meaning "Indus River").

 The Proto-Iranian sound change *s > h occurred between 850 and 600 BCE, according to Asko Parpola.
 Hence, the Rigvedic sapta sindhava (the land of seven rivers) became hapta hindu in the Avesta.
 It was said to be the "fifteenth domain" created by Ahura Mazda, apparently a land of 'abnormal heat'.

 In 515 BCE, Darius I annexed the Indus Valley including Sindhu, the present day Sindh, which was called Hindu in Persian.
 During the time of Xerxes, the term "Hindu" was also applied to the lands to the east of Indus.

-In middle Persian, probably from the first century CE, the suffix -stān was added, indicative of a country or region, forming the present word Hindūstān.
+In Middle Persian, probably from the first century CE, the suffix -stān was added, indicative of a country or region, forming the present word Hindūstān.
 Thus, Sindh was referred to as Hindūstān, in the Naqsh-e-Rustam inscription of Shapur I in c.
 262 CE.

 Historian B. N. Mukherjee states that from the lower Indus basin, the term Hindūstān got gradually extended to "more or less the whole of the subcontinent".
 The Greco-Roman name "India" and the Chinese name Shen-tu also followed a similar evolution.

-The Arabic term Hind, derived from Persian Hindu, was previously used by the Arabs to refer to the much wider Indianised region from the Makran coast to the Indonesian archipelago.
+The Arabic term Hind, derived from Persian Hindu, was previously used by the Arabs to refer to the much wider region from the Makran coast to the Indonesian archipelago.
 But eventually it too became identified with the Indian subcontinent.

 Current usage

 Republic of India

-"Hindustan" is often used to refer to the modern-day the Republic of India.
+"Hindustan" is often used to refer to the modern-day Republic of India.
 Slogans involving the term are commonly heard at sports events and other public programmes involving teams or entities representing the modern nation-state of India.
 In marketing, it is also commonly used as an indicator of national origin in advertising campaigns and is present in many company names.
 Muhammad Ali Jinnah, the founder of Pakistan, and his party the Muslim League, insisted on calling the modern-day Republic of India "Hindustan" in reference to its Hindu-majority population.